shanjin14/Deep-Reinforcement-Learning/P3_Tennis/Report.md

 DDPG map continuous state space to generate policy for continuous action space.
 In this project it means the torque value of 2 joints (total 4 continuous value in single vector)
 The single DDPG description can be found here [DDPG Introduction in Project 2](https://github.com/shanjin14/Deep-Reinforcement-Learning/blob/main/P2_ContinuousControl/REPORT.md)

-##### key changes to adapt to two agent scenario
+##### key changes to adapt to two agents scenario
-1. shared observation space - each agent has its own observation of 24 parameters.
-We combine them into a shared observation space of 48 parameters. i.e, each agent can see each other position, racket..etc.
-	Essentially, it become a fully observable MDP problem
+1. State representation - The original state representation has 24 parameter.
+We added in an additional parameter to flag out which player does this observation come from, where 1 represent player 1, -1 represent player 2

 2. shared action, critic, replay buffer -- both agent share the same actor network, critic network, and replay buffer. so both agent are training the same brain to act in coordination.

-3. Batch Normalization in Action and Critic Network - I started with a 4-layer deep Neural Net.
+3. Batch Normalization in Action and Critic Network - I started with a 4-layer deep Neural Net without Batch Normalization.
 However, the agent does not learn anything.
 After introducing Batch Normalization, the agent is able to learn the policy.
 Batch Normalization is a technique to normalize the data for each mini batch.
 It seems to help stablize the learning by reducing the internal covariate shift per the paper[2]
-4. State representation - The original state representation has 24 parameter.
-We added in an additional parameter to flag out which player does this observation come from, where 1 represent player 1, -1 represent player 2